ssrg-vt/kite/README.md

 Rumprun SMP
 ==========

 This repository contains a fork of [rumprun](https://github.com/rumpkernel/rumprun).
-This version of rumprun includes SMP support for the ``hw'' platform of rumprun.
+This version of rumprun includes SMP support for the _hw_ platform of rumprun.
 The SMP support is provided by Ruslan Nikolaev, Virginia Tech.
+This version also includes minimalistic Xen HVM support by Ruslan Nikolaev.
-Below is the README file that was provided with the original version of rumprun by Antti Kantee.
+Below is the README file that was provided with the original version of rumprun by Antti Kantee (with changes for Xen HVM).

 This repository uses [rump kernels](http://rumpkernel.org) to provide the Rumprun [unikernel](https://en.wikipedia.org/wiki/Unikernel).